bluesnowman/fphp-saber/README.md

 Most data types have a module associated with it.
 A module contains a set of common static methods for processing its respective data type.

-Collection types also have an iterator class so that the class can be used with the PHP's `foreach` loop.
-Because these iterator classes have to conform to PHP's predefined interface, methods in this class act more native than like the rest of this library (i.e. many methods returns native PHP values instead of Saber objects).
+Collection types also have an iterator class so that the class can be used with PHP's `foreach` loop.
+Because these iterator classes have to conform to PHP's `Iterator` interface, methods in these classes do not necessarily conform to all of the conventions that this library otherwise uses (i.e. some non-doubly underscored methods will return PHP typed primitives or objects instead of `Core\Type` objects as would be expected).

 ### Unit Tests